Photo of John Gastil

 Trust Democracy has been very please to help organise the Reinvigorating and Reinventing Democracy for the 21st Century Symposium, Auckland, 5-6 June, and John Gastil’s visit to Wellington, 10-12 June, with Koi Tū: the Centre for Informed Futures at the University of Auckland and Victoria University of Wellington.

-2 thoughts on “The Future of Democracy: Hear John Gastil while he’s in New Zealand
+2 thoughts on “The Future of Democracy: John Gastil’s visit to New Zealand

 1. I’m sorry but the lunchtime sessions with John Gastil are not being record.
 However there may be another opportunity as an additional session is being organised – an evening one on Tuesday 11 June in central Wellington.
 Would you be able to attend this?